S&P Futures, Europe Stocks Advance; Bonds Steady: Markets Wrap

 “What’s going on in Treasury markets is ultimately a repricing of growth expectations,” John Bilton, head of global multi-asset strategy at JPMorgan Asset Management, said on Bloomberg TV.
 “We don’t see a recession coming in the next 12 months even allowing for the yield-curve inversion we’ve seen, typically that’s a signal that has a long lead time.”

-Elsewhere, oil rebounded to around $59 a barrel after the release of an industry report showing a much bigger-than-expected drop in U.S. crude stockpiles.
+Elsewhere, oil traded around $59 a barrel after the release of an industry report showing a much bigger-than-expected drop in U.S. crude stockpiles.

 Here are some key events coming up: